How to use computers efficiently my productivity toolkit

 1. Use the keyboard

 If you can do an often-used action with your keyboard, do so!
 You’ll be quicker than by mouse.
 Even if you’re not a typing superstar.
 That is because your fingers can physically navigate and find the correct buttons quickly, whereas when using the mouse, you have to carefully aim and adjust using vision.
-And there is just so much more actions that one could map to dozens of keys than just two, right?
+And dozens of keys are so much more powerful than just two, right?

 Don’t get me wrong, you need to use the mouse, and in many cases, like when scrolling, the mouse is a much more suitable tool.
-Multi-touch gestures even leverage this and you should definitely configure them!
+Multi-touch gestures even leverage the advantages of a mouse and you should definitely configure and use them!
 But please, don’t copy and paste with your mouse!
 That’s just a waste of time.

-Here are a couple of things i always do with the keyboard:
+Here are a couple of things i almost exclusively do with the keyboard:

-- Fire up applications (CMD+Space / SUPER on Windows or GNOME) – just type the first few letters of the application name.
-Also good for searching local files
+- Fire up applications (CMD+Space / SUPER on Windows or Linux) – just type the first few letters of the application name.
+Also good for searching local files and other stuff

 - Switch between applications (CMD/CTRL+TAB)